samgagnon/remove-wedge/README.md

 * **cleaner.py** - Removes files of a specified extension from database.

 ## Folders in data
+Data files are organized within the directories below
 ```
 data/redshift/Run x - RNG y/files
 ```